We’re so excited you’re thinking of enrolling your child with Big Brothers Big Sisters of Central Texas!

 It’s simple– Big Brothers and Big Sisters spend time with a child in need.
 They play, explore, talk and have fun together.
 As a dependable and supportive friend, Bigs offer guidance to Littles and help them navigate life’s challenges and choices.

-We ask that each match participant (child, parent/guardian and volunteer) commit to at least one year of participation, with Bigs and Littles meeting 3-4 times a month on a consistent schedule for 1-2 hours each outing.
+We ask that each match participant (child, parent/guardian and volunteer) commit to at least one year of participation, with Bigs and Littles meeting 3-4 times a month on a consistent schedule.

 A mentor acts as a positive role model, providing guidance to a person in need.
 He or she helps someone set and reach goals, identify and pursue opportunities, develop new skills, and improve self-esteem.
 Big Brothers and Big Sisters volunteer as mentors to children, offering support and stability and helping them build a strong foundation for the future.